Raising Manager

 <p style="text-align: center;"><a href="URL of the registration page">Register</a> | <a href="URL of the login page">Login</a></p>

-shortcode displays the password reset form.
+The [raising-password-reset-form] shortcode displays the password reset form.

 To allow your volunteers to login, create a new page in WordPress.
 In the edit page of this page, create the raising custom field and enter as the value a code like this: